Huntington Bancshares Incorporated (HBAN) Shares Down Despite Recent Market Volatility

-Huntington Bancshares Incorporated (NASDAQ: HBAN)’s stock price has decreased by -7.10 compared to its previous closing price of 11.13. but the company has seen a -22.66% decline in its stock price over the last five trading sessions.
+Huntington Bancshares Incorporated (NASDAQ: HBAN)’s stock price has decreased by -5.16 compared to its previous closing price of 11.24.
+However, the company has seen a -1.75% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/21/22 that Bitcoin, Netflix, Peloton, Coinbase: What to Watch in the Stock Market Today

 Is It Worth Investing in Huntington Bancshares Incorporated (NASDAQ: HBAN) Right Now?

-Huntington Bancshares Incorporated (NASDAQ: HBAN) has a higher price-to-earnings ratio of 7.13x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.15.
-Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 3 as “overweight,” 9 as “hold,” and 4 as “sell.”
+The price-to-earnings ratio for Huntington Bancshares Incorporated (NASDAQ: HBAN) is above average at 7.35x.
+The 36-month beta value for HBAN is also noteworthy at 1.15.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 3 rating it as “overweight,” 9 rating it as “hold,” and 4 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Huntington Bancshares Incorporated (HBAN) is $15.71, which is $5.48 above the current market price.
-The public float for HBAN is 1.43B, and currently, short sellers hold a 3.14% ratio of that float.
-The average trading volume of HBAN on March 20, 2023 was 16.96M shares.
+The average price estimated by analysts for HBAN is $15.71, which is $5.16 above than the current price.
+The public float for HBAN is 1.43B, and at present, short sellers hold a 3.14% of that float.
+The average trading volume of HBAN on March 23, 2023 was 18.78M shares.

 HBAN’s Market Performance